MailTape/MailTape/src/content/episodes/2025-01-18-william_ryan_fritch.md

 ## William Ryan Fritch - Gravitropic

-ImaCrea: **"** This tracks comes from *[Adhesion](https://williamryanfritch.bandcamp.com/album/adhesion)*, the final album from a trilogy reflecting "on the many calamitous water crises affecting life on this planet".
+ImaCrea: **"** This track comes from *[Adhesion](https://williamryanfritch.bandcamp.com/album/adhesion)*, the final album from a trilogy reflecting "on the many calamitous water crises affecting life on this planet".
 Behind the veil of an ethereal ambient landscape, William Ryan Fritch's music is well anchored to earth.
-His composition are extremely sensible and bring light even to the darkest corner of the soul.
+His composition are extremely sensitive and bring light even to the darkest corner of the soul.
 I'm very glad I came across his music thanks to the second opus of this serie, *[Cohesion](https://williamryanfritch.bandcamp.com/album/cohesion)*.

 Listening to this track feels to me like going for a walk.
-It refreshes my mind and let the spirit fly freely through the landscapes of my imagination. **"**
+It refreshes my mind and lets the spirit fly freely through the landscapes of my imagination. **"**

 ## LEYA - Corners

-ImaCrea: **"** Been a while I didn't listen to LEYA.
-I remember I discovered them thanks to Sarah who made an episode with them.
-What a beauty, go listen to it after(!).
-Somehow, listening to William's music reminded me of them and what a great surprise to see they released recently a new album, *[I Forget Everything](https://leya.bandcamp.com/album/i-forget-everything)*.
-I'm just discovering it so it will take a few listening sessions to fully embrace it, but Corners has already hit me deep.
-There's hope. **"**
+ImaCrea: **"** It's been a while since I last listened to LEYA.
+I remember I discovered them thanks to Sarah, who made an episode with them.
+What a beauty - go listen to it afterwards(!).
+Somehow, listening to William's music reminded me of them, and what a great surprise to see they recently released a new album, *[I Forget Everything](https://leya.bandcamp.com/album/i-forget-everything)*.
+I'm just discovering it, so it will take a few listening sessions to fully embrace it, but *Corners* has already hit me deep. **"**

 ## Marina Herlop - Babel

-ImaCrea: **"** lorem ipsum **"**
+ImaCrea: **"** I'm captivated by the way this track begins.
+Marina Herlop's music has a unique quality that's both refreshingly new and warmly familiar.
+She strikes a perfect balance, guiding us towards uncharted territories while keeping her audience firmly grounded.
+This delicate equilibrium is a hallmark of her artistry, and it's what makes her music so compelling and rewarding to listen to. **"**

 ## Patricia Wolf - Nocturnal Migration

-ImaCrea: **"** lorem ipsum **"**
+ImaCrea: **"** Patricia Wolf is back with a new tape, *[The Secret Lives of Birds](https://patriciawolf.bandcamp.com/album/the-secret-lives-of-birds)*, a vast and enveloping soundscape where synth waves travel through the sky with birds.I love how she's interrogating the possibilities of music and sound recording as a vessel to re-ignite our lost sensitivities to the living.
+I find that this track can be just as interesting as a closing or opening track, and it works very well when listening to the episode on repeat..
+If you discover Patricia Wolf's work, here's [the episode 514 ](https://www.mailta.pe/514/patricia-wolf/)where I was honored to have her as a guest. **"**

  Thank you...